Toon Tone

 What Is Toon Tone?

-Toon Tone is a free browser-based color memory game built around cartoon aesthetics.
-The concept is straightforward: each round presents a vibrant, cartoon-inspired target color.
+Toon Tone is a free browser-based color memory game built around cartoon character colors.
+Each round asks a specific question like what color a character's gem, tie, cap, shirt, collar, or cheek mark is.
 You get a short preview to study the tone, and then the color disappears.
-Using three intuitive HSB sliders — hue, saturation, and brightness — you reconstruct the hidden color from memory alone.

 Whether you are a designer sharpening your eye, a student learning color theory, or someone looking for a quick brain game, Toon Tone delivers a fast, satisfying loop: see, remember, rebuild, compare.
 No downloads, no accounts, no cost.